 To the parmesan mixture, squeeze in the juice from half a juicy lemon (about 2 tablespoons).

 Lightly butter a foil lined baking sheet.
 The foil will make for an easier clean up.
-Just ball it up and toss into the trash… done!
+Just ball it up and toss into the trash.
+Boom.
+Done.
 Arrange the fish with the pretty side down and the darker side up.
-Place the tilapia under the broiler for about 2-3 minutes.
+Slice the pan with tilapia under the broiler for about 2-3 minutes.

 After the 2-3 minutes, remove the pan.
 The fish should be slightly opaque.